 Mary nodded.
 “And the phone lines are down, and the electricity is out.
 Because of the storm.”

-My employer got to her feet and limped to the tide table which was posted on the wall, as if she doubted our visitor’s assessment of the situation.
+My employer got to her feet and limped to the tide table which was posted on the wall, as if she doubted our visitor’s assessment of the schedule.

 “Is the house haunted?” my employer asked over her shoulder.
 “That’s what I’ve heard.”